joeweiss/birdnetlib/docs/api.md

 ### RecordingBuffer

-Use the `Recording` class to analyze an in-memory array buffer.
+Use the `RecordingBuffer` class to analyze an in-memory array buffer.

 See the example [Analyze an audio stream in realtime using RecordingBuffer class](https://github.com/joeweiss/birdnetlib/blob/main/examples/simple_tcp_server.py) for more information.